Lessons from 18 Months of Stillness, Silence, and Solitude

 I felt held and understood by the mystics, whose works I was now devouring (when my brain allowed).
 They had been there.
 They knew what was happening.

 I spent countless hours sitting in front of big bay windows that looked out upon the purple South Dakota hills.
-The silence slowly rendered me, melting my defenses like the warm, steady drip of a burning candle.
+The silence slowly rendered me, melting my defenses like wax near a flame, warmed, soft, and pooling.
 The stillness drew me into wordless spaces.
 I seriously pondered becoming a hermit.

 Those who have been through deeply transformative times will understand when I say that those 18 months were just as beautiful as they were painful.
 I cannot describe to you the agony it was.
 It was like being blown open on the battlefield, chest asunder.
+I needed emergency open-heart surgery.
 There was no time for anesthesia.
 The divine surgeon was doing his work, and while it hurt like hell, I also knew he was saving my life.

-Then slowly, at the speed of a heavy cloud hung resolutely in the sky, my heart was pieced back together.
+Then slowly, at the speed of a heavy cloud hung resolutely in the sky, my heart was gathered back together.

 The massive questions that felt so bewildering before revealed themselves as companions.